PSLmodels/Git-Tutorial/book/content/intro.md

 ## Brief definitions

 Before we move on with the introduction and the rest of this book, we want to give the reader a quick reference, definition, and comparison of Git and GitHub.
 We will spend entire chapters on these two topics in {ref}`chap_GitHist` and {ref}`chap_GitHubHist`.
 But we want to give a brief reference here at the beginning.
-A full {ref}`chap_glossary` is included in the Appendix of the book.
+A full {ref}`chap_glossary` is included in the Appendix of this book.

 ```{admonition} Definition: Repository
 :class: note